cartertemm/simplenet/readme.md

 python setup.py install
 ```

 Check the examples folder for things you can do, and the code for how to do more.
-It's a relatively small .py file so you can do the ugly and copy it between projects.
+It's a relatively small .py file so if you must, you can do the ugly and copy it between projects if needed.

 ## Contributing

 Contributions are welcomed and encouraged.
 Hopefully someone somewhere gets some use out of this thing.
 If a feature isn't working, complain about it in an issue with the understanding that I don't have endless bandwidth for this code, though I will make every effort to review PRs in a timely manner.

-Happy hacking!
+Happy hacking! :)